Fast Fire Watch Guard

 The Standards Behind Every Sacramento Fire Watch

-The umbrella fire code that California adopts as the basis for fire prevention.
-NFPA 1 establishes the general authority of SFD to require fire watch and references the more specific operational standards below.
+The California Fire Code (Title 24, Part 9 of the California Code of Regulations) adopts the International Fire Code as the basis for fire prevention statewide.
+It establishes the general authority of the Sacramento Fire Department to require fire watch and references the more specific operational standards below.

-NFPA 51B mandates a fire watch during hot work in any area with combustible materials within 35 feet of the work, combustible floors or walls, or openings that could allow sparks to travel.
-The watch must remain in place for at least 30 minutes after the hot work ends, with extinguishing equipment immediately available.
+IFC Chapter 35 and NFPA 51B mandate a fire watch during hot work in any area with combustible materials within 35 feet of the work, combustible floors or walls, or openings that could allow sparks to travel.
+Under IFC sections 3504.2.1 through 3504.2.6, the watch must remain in place for at least 30 minutes after the hot work ends, with extinguishing equipment immediately available.

 OSHA’s general industry and construction hot work standards parallel NFPA 51B and apply federally regardless of state code adoption.
-Failure to provide a designated fire watch during hot work is one of the most cited fire-related OSHA violations every year, and it shows up routinely in Sacramento citations.
+Failure to provide a designated fire watch during hot work is one of the most cited fire-related OSHA violations every year, and it shows up routinely in Sacramento County citations.

 Comprehensive Fire Watch Services in Sacramento, CA

-Active construction sites in Mather Field (former AFB, now Mather Airport), Roseville, Elk Grove, and Mather Field (former AFB, now Mather Airport)-adjacent development face elevated fire risk from temporary heat sources, combustible debris, and incomplete fire protection systems.
+Active construction sites in the area face elevated fire risk from temporary heat sources, combustible debris, and incomplete fire protection systems.
 Our NFPA 241-trained guards rotate through hot work areas, monitor temporary heating equipment, perform end-of-shift cleanup verification, and stand by for overnight coverage when site fire systems are off.

 Sacramento Fire Watch FAQs

-Hourly pricing varies by duration, time of day, and guard count.
-Call 1-800-899-7524 for a specific quote, usually back to you within 15 minutes.
+The hourly rate depends on coverage length, time of day, and how many guards the property needs.
+Call 1-800-899-7524 for a specific quote, usually back to you within 15 minutes, with no setup fees buried in it.

 Recent Sacramento Fire Watch Jobs